react-native-tvos/config-tv/packages/config-tv/README.md

 - `isTV`: (optional boolean, default false) If true, prebuild should generate or modify Android and iOS files to build for TV (Android TV and Apple TV).
 If false, the default phone-appropriate files should be generated, and if existing files contain TV changes, they will be reverted.
 Setting the environment variable EXPO_TV to "true" or "1" will override this value and force a TV build.
 - `showVerboseWarnings`: (optional boolean, default false) If true, verbose warnings will be shown during plugin execution.
 - `tvosDeploymentTarget`: (optional string, default '13.4') Used to set the tvOS deployment target version in the Xcode project.
+- `removeFlipperOnAndroid`: (optional boolean, default true) Used to remove the Flipper dependency from `MainApplication.kt` (or `MainApplication.java`) and `android/app/build.gradle`.
+This is necessary for React Native TV 0.73 and higher, since Flipper integration is removed from these versions.
+If this causes issues, set the value to false, run `prebuild --clean` again, and then remove Flipper from your Android source manually.

 _Warning_: